3 areas of marketing AI will change

 Featured image: Tabitha Mort / Pexels

-Matt Garbutt, Creative Director at Brave Bison
+Matt Garbutt, Director of AI & Creative at Brave Bison

 Matt’s been a digital creative for longer than he cares to remember.
 From design bench to director across various agencies, inhouse and his own companies.
 He joined Brave Bison in its previous guise of Greenlight in 2017 and directs The Studio, the creative collective at Brave Bison.